Wednesday, December 15, 2010

 Thursday, December 2, 2010

-Home | Confession
+Home | The Parent Trap

 I have watched The Parent Trap 3 times in the last 3 days.
 Yes, it's true.
-I hardly ever watch movies, but my love has been gone visiting graduate schools, so Seb and I have been on a vacation of sorts.
+I hardly ever watch movies, but Cody has been gone visiting graduate schools, so Seb and I have been on a vacation of sorts.
 Hehe...
 I think he likes it, too.
 It put him to sleep last night!

 Why do I love this movie?
 Because they meet boys named Wilfred, they eat Fig Newtons, Maureen O'Hara is breathtaking, they carry hard suitcases (why did we ever move to duffles?
 How dumb.), and because the Grandpa is awesome—especially when he manipulates Maureen O'Hara into refreshing her wardrobe and hair before visiting her ex.